Steering wheel: Tilt-away steering wheel

-Introduced by Ford in 1967 after updates to Federal Motor Vehicle Safety Standards requirements.
+A tilt-away wheel was introduced by Ford in 1967 after updates to Federal Motor Vehicle Safety Standards requirements.
 Though it was an update to the swing-away steering wheel, which did not meet updated safety standards, it offers limited movement but added convenience due to the automatic pop-over function over its predecessor.

 Quick release hub steering wheel

-Some steering wheels can be mounted on a detachable hub a.k.a. a quick-release hub.
-The steering wheel can then be removed without the use of tools, simply by pressing a button.
-The system is much used in narrow-spaced racing cars, to facilitate the driver getting in and out, and in other cars as well, as an anti-theft device.
+Some steering wheels can be mounted on a detachable or a quick-release hub.
+The steering wheel can be removed without using tools by pressing a button.
+The system is often found in narrow-spaced racing cars to facilitate the driver getting in and out, as well as in other cars as an anti-theft device.
 The quick-release connector is often brand-specific, with some makes being interchangeable.
 The most common mounting pattern is 6×70 mm, which denotes a bolt circle pattern with six bolts placed along a circle 70 mm in diameter.
 Other examples of common bolt patterns are 3×1.75 in, 5×2.75 in, 6×74 mm and 6×2.75 in.
 The quick release itself is often proprietary.

 Usage

 The steering wheel should be used with strategic movements of the hand and wrist in spinning motions.
 Caution and care should be used to ensure the safety of the extremities.
 The constant motions used must be performed with caution.
-"Proper posture of the hand-arm system while using hand tools is very important.
-As a rule, the wrist should not be bent, but must be kept straight to avoid overexertion of such tissues like tendons and tendon sheaths and compression of nerves and blood vessels."
+"Proper posture of the hand-arm system while using hand tools is essential.
+As a rule, the wrist should not be bent, but must be kept straight to avoid overexertion of tissues like tendons and tendon sheaths and compression of nerves and blood vessels."

-The act of turning the steering wheel while the vehicle is stationary is called dry steering.
-It is generally advised to avoid dry steering as it puts a strain on the steering mechanism and causes undue wear of the tires.
+Turning the steering wheel while the vehicle is stationary is called dry steering.
+It is generally advised to avoid dry steering as it strains the steering mechanism and causes undue wear to the tires.